5 keys for parents to help our junior players

-It should be said that there are many successful examples in junior tennis where a parent takes responsibility as CEO of their child’s tennis.
-And it CAN work if done in the right way but doesn’t fit into our own coaching philosophy and there are other tennis programs that would be better suited to a parent driven tennis pathway.
+It should be said that there are many successful examples in tennis where a parent takes the role as CEO of their child’s tennis.
+This can include instruction and coaching along with setting training and tournament schedules.
+Where this doesn’t fit into our own coaching philosophy, there are other tennis programs that can be suited to a parent driven tennis pathway.

 We encourage parents to play tennis with your children!
 Be their parent, not their coach but by also being their hitting partner, it gives you a fantastic way to share a healthy activity that you can enjoy together.
 Or if tennis isn’t your thing, then show an interest in what they did during a lesson or squad or go for a run with them to help them build their fitness.

 Play Club/Team Tennis

 Our Tennis Academy is interlinked with the Scarborough Tennis Club.
 Therefore our players are highly encouraged to play pennants for the club.
 The importance of building and developing a team culture is essential to our tennis program.
 Our young players have a sense of belonging and feel a part of something bigger than just their own tennis games.